Thani Oruvan (soundtrack): Release

-The audio rights were purchased by Sony Music.
+The audio rights were purchased by Sony Music India.
 Initially the album was scheduled to release on 17 July 2015.
 But, the makers stated that the release was postponed on 25 July 2015, which was confirmed by the Sony Music label.
 The audio was launched at the Suryan FM 93.5 Radio Station, with the presence of the film's cast and crew.
 Later on 15 August 2015, coinciding with Independence Day, the audio launch was telecasted on Sun TV.

 Track listing

 The official tracklist of the film was released on 24 July 2015, a day before the audio launch.

 Reception

 The album received positive response from both audiences and critics.
 Behindwoods gave the album 2.75 out of 5 stating "A finely crafted situational album!"
 Moviecrow gave the album 3 out of 5 stating "Hip Hop Tamizha consolidated his position in the industry with this vibrant and refreshing third album and the songs are engaging and script oriented."
 Sify gave the album 3 out of 5 stating "Thani Oruvan is an album that oozes style & texture unlike many staple commercial albums these days.
 The soundtrack is entirely script oriented & is good to see Hiphop Thamizha venturing out showing his versatility."

 Ytalkies in turn stated "Overall, Hip Hop Tamizha consolidates his position in Kollywood by scoring a Hat-trick with Thani Oruvan".
 Milliblog commented "In their third outing, Hiphop Tamizha regain some of his their debut form."
 Desi Music Bazaar gave the album 3.5 out of 5 stating "Hiphop Tamizha gives an excellent genre specific album, in which the numbers in the soundtrack are perfect chartbuster material."

 The theme song for Arvind Swamy's character Siddharth Abhimanyu, was listed in one of the Greatest Background Score for Villains in Tamil Cinema by Behindwoods.